bluemutedwisdom/clipbucket/README.rst

    - Installed from upstream source code to /var/www/clipbucket
    - Tweaked configuration for quick and server friendly conversion, as well as enabled Crons and ffmpeg VF for convenience.
-   - Media packages installed from deb-multimedia, and added to APT.

 - SSL support out of the box.
 - `PHPMyAdmin`_ administration frontend for MySQL (listening on